superbombway98/organ_entrails/project_mgmt/bugs.md

 #Known Bugs

 * Do you want to play?
 Y/N not listed.
+FIXED
 * Die immediately, not at termination of loop (add break)
 * 0 zombies, don't lose health
 	* Hit calculation needs significant rework